arnabs542/interviewpractice/recursion/generate-the-power-set/generate-the-power-set-with-duplicates.md

     return res
 ```

 The above approach is a bit similar to dynamic programming.
 Suppose we have all the subsets of a $$\small n$$ element array.
 If we introduce a $$\small n+1$$ element, then to generate the additional subsets, we add the new element to all the existing subsets and combine that with all the existing subsets which don't include the new element.

 We treat duplicate element as a special element.
 For example, if we have duplicate elements \(5, 5\), instead of treating them as two elements that are duplicate, we can treat it as one special element 5, but this element has more than two choices: you can either NOT put it into the subset, or put ONE 5 into the subset, or put TWO 5s into the subset.

 We first put the array into the counter, and then build our power set iteratively.
 For each element, the existing subsets are the subsets that don't include the element.
 To generate all subsets that contain the element, we loop through the number of times the element appears, and add each iteration to all existing subsets.

 For example, suppose our array was `[1,2,2]`.
 We first begin with `res = [[]]`.
 We have one 1, so our power set is now `res = [[], [1]]`.
 We have two 2s, which means we can not put any 2s into our subsets, which is covered by the existing power set.
 We can also put one 2 into all existing subsets, giving us `res = [[], [1], [2], [1,2]]`.
 Lastly, we can put two 2s into all subsets, giving us `res = [[], [1], [2], [1,2], [2,2], [1,2,2]]`.

+Although the time complexity doesn't change, in practice this is faster, since we avoid the $$\small \mathcal O(n \log{n})$$ cost of sorting at the beginning.